-a good friend used to tell me, in the words of her father: The only thing constant is change.
+A good friend used to console me with the words of her father: The only thing constant is change.

-there are people who crave change, and others who crave consistency, and then people like me who are somehow repelled by and cling to both. if change is on the horizon, i cower in fear; if the status quo is all i see for miles around, i become antsy to the point of agitated. that is to say, i’m not especially adept at riding the Waves of Life. i prefer to be out there on my life raft, hand on one hip in a panic, trying to boss around the tides. as you can imagine, i don’t regularly get my way.
+There are people who crave change, and others who crave consistency, and then people like me who want both, and neither.
+If change is on the horizon, I cower in fear; if the status quo is all I see for miles around, I become antsy to the point of agitated.
+That is to say, i’m not especially adept at riding the Waves of Life.
+I prefer to be out there on my life raft, hand on one hip in a panic, trying to boss around the tides.
+As you can imagine, i don’t regularly get my way.

-the biggest urge during moments of upheaval is to make quick demands of gravity that your feet be back on the ground. it’s an urge to get planted, to create new patterns, new rhythms, and to follow a routine. an urge to deny that you’re actually floating around the stratosphere, rather detached from the day-to-day, having Thoughts of Significant Size and craving cupcakes that just can’t be found in this West African capital. perhaps if you spin your wheels fast enough, making plans and considering logistics and finances, red in the face with the effort it takes to convince others that you’re doing Just Fine, you’ll make contact with the road and set off running.
+The biggest urge during moments of upheaval is to make quick demands of gravity that your feet be back on the ground.
+It’s an urge to get planted, to create new patterns, new rhythms, and to follow a routine.
+To deny that you’re actually floating around the stratosphere, rather detached from the day-to-day, having Thoughts of Significant Size and craving cupcakes that just can’t be found in this West African capital.
+Perhaps if you spin your wheels fast enough, making plans and considering logistics and finances, red in the face with the effort it takes to convince others that you’re doing Just Fine, you’ll make contact with the road and set off running.

-so then, what to do? i have isolated moments of Doing: of job applications, and mopping, and counting CFA, and half-hearted downward dogs. but i believe the most useful way i can spend my time just now is Undoing. it’s a bit like a birthday, what with the revealing: i intentionally unwrap the moment, like a box of chocolate candies, taking a curious bite and embracing the surprise of flavor. i unpack the minutes and sit amidst the stuffing and paper, boxes and bows, looking around rather in awe, considering what it takes for the moment to develop as it did.
+So then, what to do?
+I have isolated moments of Doing: of job applications, and mopping, and counting Francs CFA, and half-hearted downward dogs.
+But I believe the most useful way I can spend my time just now is Undoing.
+It’s a bit like a birthday, what with the revealing: I intentionally unwrap the moment, like a box of chocolate candies, taking a curious bite and embracing the surprise of flavor.
+I unpack the minutes and sit amidst the stuffing and paper, boxes and bows, looking around rather in awe, considering what it takes for the moment to develop as it did.

 i stand alone in the eye of the Grand Marché, a gravitational force for eager transactions;

-what’s to come, what’s to come? who’s to say? i certainly couldn’t. assuredly an adventure, and at least half-assuredly, a fine one. a favorite writer mentions the fact that so many people live at right angles to the universe, to life, to their purpose. i am doing my best to tuck in and get parallel, to go with The Flow, to decrease my drag and increase my mass, and gain the right kind of momentum. here’s hoping.
+What’s to come, what’s to come?
+Who’s to say?
+I certainly couldn’t.
+Assuredly an adventure, and at least half-assuredly, a fine one.
+A favorite writer says that so many people live at right angles to the universe, to life, to their purpose.
+So, I’m doing my best to tuck in and get parallel, to go with The Flow, to decrease my drag and increase my mass, and gain the right kind of momentum.
+Here’s hoping.